-When I finished the first entry (epistolary format), that pad literally vibrated in my hands.
-It held me as much as I physically held it.
+After I’d finished scribbling out the first entry (epistolary), the paper literally vibrated in my hands—holding me as much as I physically held it.
 I didn’t want to go to sleep, afraid I’d lose that connection.
 No worries!
-In fact, or in spite of spending a rushed day out and about navigating everyday life(including work on a tooth’s crown), I’ve garnered a nice collection of napkins, receipts and Post-its scribbled with written material.
+In fact, in spite of spending a rushed day running about, including work on a dental crown, the story is still strong.
+I garnered a nice collection of napkins, receipts, and Post-its scribbled with written material.